Enrico and Joseph

 In today’s modern world entangled in the world wide web, there are social media sites that can be used to garner information about an agent.
 Sometimes it’s just a matter of ‘Googling’ a candidate.
 We can also go less tech-savvy and simply ask around for referrals from family, friends, or community leaders.

-Once we have a shortlist, it’s wise to get to know the prospect agent through a face to face meeting, where his experience, credentials, and recommendations can be discussed.
+Once we have a shortlist, it’s wise to get to know the prospective agent through a face-to-face meeting, where his experience, credentials, and recommendations can be discussed.
 The key simply is to take cues between the lines and listen beyond the verbose sales pitch in answering the following questions:

 Can I trust this person with my hard-earned money to deliver the intended end result?
 Is he or she capable and knowledgeable enough to come up with the optimal solution for my needs and requirements?
 Can he or she be reliable and dependable enough to see me through a professional relationship that could well last decades?